-We are so lucky to live in the wonderful walking territory of the North Wessex Downs Area of Outstanding Natural Beauty.
+We are so lucky to live in the wonderful walking territory of the North Wessex Downs National Landscape, with many bucolic routes to chose from, many with a nice pub at the end.

 Here are the Lockdown regulations that apply to walking: